 - Environmental Clubs

-Regular litter cleanups are the most common activity for groups that want to be a part of the Adopt-a-Spot program.
+Litter cleanups are the most common activity for groups that want to be a part of the Adopt-a-Spot program.
 If your group wants to focus on litter cleanups, with an occasional planting or beautification project, choose the Litter-Only Adoption.
-We can work with you on a case-by-case basis for other projects.
+Parks and Recreation can work with you on a case-by-case basis for other projects.

 To begin a Litter-Only Adoption, contact Keep Fort Worth Beautiful or call 817-392-2046.

-If you or a contractor want to perform activities in addition to regular litter cleanups like mowing and irrigation, this requires a formal contract with the city.
+If you or a contractor want to perform activities in addition to litter cleanups, like mowing and irrigation, it is required to have a formal contract with the city.
 The contract is for a minimum of two years and you or your contractor may be required to provide proof of insurance.

-Winter is coming and temperatures will soon drop to near or below freezing at night.
-Fort Worth Water Conservation reminds city facilities with irrigation systems about proper care and maintenance of them during winter.
+The winter season means temperatures drop to near or below freezing at night.
+Fort Worth Water Conservation wants to remind city facilities with irrigation systems about proper care and maintenance during the wintertime.